Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 falls back.
 This residual can occur even when the node otherwise agreed on the pre-injection transaction set: CE is appended after base transaction-set consensus, so missing CE proposal material is its own close-time boundary.
+This is a theoretical/reproduced-in-lab boundary, not a behavior observed on healthy testnets.
+CE reveal material rides the same proposal messages as the base transaction-set positions, so a node healthy enough to align on the tx set is expected to receive the CE material within the bounded CE window.
+Reaching this state requires a persistent, specific CE-material miss, or a stall at the CE sub-state boundary, after base tx-set agreement.
 *Enforced:* the same accepted-hash boundary as INV-1, plus tests that compare nodes with asymmetric local observation. *Anti-pattern:* a bootstrap or "impossible quorum" shortcut that falls through to close with fallback from